PIFSCstockassessments/StepwiseLH/README.md

   `Family` is the taxon for which life history parameter estimates will be generated (see table below for available values).

-  `Lmax` is the mean of the normal distribution of 99th percentile of length in a typical survey or catch dataset (total length).
+  `Lmax` is the mean of the normal distribution of 99th percentile of length in a typical survey or catch dataset (total length, mm).

   `Lmax.SD` is the standard deviation of the normal distribution of 99th percentile of length.